Nov11/Nov11.github.io/_drafts/2018-01-01-justlistsometasks.markdown

 * more leetcode points & what about 2000 rank?
 * more courser courses
 * cs186 -2013 (done on 2-23 passed all tests https://github.com/Nov11/cs186-2013)
+* 15-462
+* 15-440
+* gain more experience in rdbms development
+* http server (GET/POST/CGI)
+* REDIS unqlite?
+* TCP RPC framework
+* linux timer
+* PUB/SUB system
+* mysql sharding middle ware

+get a decent job and no more horrible job interview.
-let me just put them here.
+I can hardly learn any new things in interview any more. let me just put them here.
 Just is a dairy.

 [jekyll-docs]: http://jekyllrb.com/docs/home